VDTS/CodeX.VaxineSolution/README.md

 * cross platform (support both **IOS** and **Android**)

 ### App updates
 VDTS ships regularly with new features and bug fixes.
-You can get the latest updates in the [Microsoft store](https://www.microsoft.com/en-us/store/apps/windows)
+You can get the latest updates in the Google Play store
 ### Contributing
 The team encourages community feedback and contribution.
 If VDTS is not working properly, please submit a report in the app feedback section or you can [submit issues on github](https://github.com/VDTS/CodeX.VaxineSolution/issues).